Premier Home Services Franchise Opportunities

-We know investing in a franchise can be a difficult decision, that’s why it’s important to weigh the pros and cons before you get started.
-While the benefits that franchising brings include an established business model, assistance in understanding financing options, training, support, and brand recognition, there are also fees and restrictions to think through.
+We know investing in a franchise can be a difficult decision, that's why it's important to weigh the pros and cons before you get started.
+While the benefits that franchising brings include a proven business model, assistance in understanding financing options, training, support, and brand recognition, there are also fees and restrictions to think through.

 Pros of Buying a Franchise

-There are many advantages to owning a franchise compared to starting an all-new business, which is why so many prospective owners are choosing to do so.
+There are many advantages to having your own franchise compared to starting an all-new business, which is why so many prospective owners are choosing to do so.
 The top benefits include:

 Bypassing the Start-Up Phase

-One of the top advantages of owning a franchise is that franchise businesses have a higher success rate compared to start-up businesses.
-This is because franchise businesses already have a well-established, tested business model in place - no need to try and create one from scratch!
+One of the top advantages of franchise ownership is that these businesses have a higher success rate compared to start-up independent businesses.
+That’s because franchises come with a well-established business model so you don’t have to start one from scratch.

-In fact, the start-up phase of a new business can be overwhelming, and often leads to failure.
+In fact, the start-up phase of a new business can be overwhelming, and often is a major contributor to failure.
 There are so many moving parts.
-From coming up with a clever and innovative idea to building a great team to execute it.
-It can be difficult to keep track of everything, let alone succeed.
+From coming up with a clever and innovative idea to building a great team to execute it, it can be difficult to keep track of everything, let alone succeed.

-When you buy a franchise, you take advantage of the brand’s extensive knowledge and industry experience instead of struggling to figure things out through trial and error.
-This allows franchise business owners to focus on learning the industry and how to operate their franchise business, rather than wasting precious time in the start-up phase.
+When you buy a franchise, you take advantage of the brand's extensive knowledge and industry experience instead of struggling to figure things out through trial and error.
+This allows franchise owners to focus on learning the industry and how to operate their franchise, rather than wasting precious time in the start-up phase.

-One of the greatest challenges for small business owners is securing capital to start or grow a business.
-While buying a franchise does come with initial costs, purchasing a franchise is viewed by many lenders as less risky than starting a new business, making it easier to secure financing.
+A significant challenge for small business owners is securing capital to start or grow a business.
+While buying a franchise does come with initial costs, purchasing a franchise is viewed by many lenders as less risky than starting a business, making it easier to secure financing.

-Banks and other financial institutions are more likely to finance a franchise business than a start-up business, making it easier to qualify for a loan.
-In fact, the U.S. Small Business Administration (SBA) reserves a portion of their loan allotment specifically for franchises, making an SBA loan one of the best ways to finance your new franchise business[DA1] .
+Banks and other financial institutions are more likely to finance a franchise than a start-up business, making it easier to qualify for a loan.
+In fact, the U.S. Small Business Administration (SBA) reserves a portion of their loan allotment specifically for franchises, making an SBA loan one of the best ways to finance your new franchise location.
 Another option is borrowing from your 401K.

 Training and Support

-Another clear advantage to investing in a franchise is that you don't need industry-specific experience to be a successful franchise owner.
+Another clear advantage to investing in a franchise is that you don't need industry-specific experience to make your franchise successful.
 While knowledge of your industry or business principles is always helpful, if you've been looking for an opportunity to work in a field that is new to you, franchising is a great way to do so.

-The reason that prior experience isn't strictly required is that all successful franchisees go through an intense training program provided by the franchisor.
-This comprehensive training covers everything from operating procedures to marketing strategies and provides franchisees with the tools you need to be successful.
-At Neighborly, this training occurs in three main areas:
+The reason that prior experience isn't strictly required is that all successful franchise owners go through an intense training program provided by the franchisor.
+This comprehensive training covers everything from operating procedures to marketing strategies and provides franchise owners with the tools you need to be successful.
+At , this training occurs in three main areas:

-Initial training: In this phase, you will gain upfront education about the franchisor as well as detailed information about the products and services you will be offering.
-Operations manual, compliance, recruitment, customer relationship management, and more.
+• Initial training: In this phase, you will gain upfront education about the franchisor as well as detailed information about the products and services you will be offering.
+Operations manual, compliance, recruitment, customer relationship management, business plan and more.

-On-Site training: After the initial training is complete, your next step is hands-on training at your business location or shadowing a current franchise owner.
+• On-Site training: After the initial training is complete, your next step is hands-on training at your franchise location or shadowing a current franchise owner.

-Ongoing business consultation: Finally, all franchisees engage in ongoing support and consultation with a designated franchise coach.
+• Ongoing business coaching Finally, all franchise owners engage in ongoing support and consultation with a designated franchise coach.
 Not only does this system help keep your growing business on track, but it will also ensure you are always up-to-date on system operations and any future changes.

-As you can see, franchisors invest heavily in each franchise business owner.
-This is in the best interest of both you and the company[SM2] .
-After all, the success of you and your franchise business is directly linked to the reputation and credibility of the franchisor.
+Good franchisors invest heavily in each franchise owner.
+This is in the best interest of both you and the company.
+After all, the success of you and your franchise is directly linked to the reputation and credibility of the franchisor.
+See why so many entrepreneurs decided to franchise with a Neighborly® brand:

 Brand Recognition

-Another significant advantage of franchising is instant brand recognition and marketing support.
+Franchising also offers instant brand recognition and marketing resources.
 The brand name is also the identity of the franchise.
 If that franchise is well-known and respected, the brand name gives franchise owners a distinct advantage over similar independent businesses.

 In fact, being able to operate under a respected brand name is a major benefit of opening a franchise.